Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 Unique Places to Stay in Milwaukee

-I’m including a few unique overnight options that are perfect if you are extending your stay in Milwaukee.
+I’m including a few unique overnight options, perfect for extending your stay in Milwaukee.

 Sleep in a Former Brewery at Brewhouse Inn & Suites